Search for identity continues

 Entries are now open for the $40,000 award, which promotes innovation, display excellence and imagination in Australian drawing.
 The major award of $20,000 is acquisitive, along with further acquisitions to the value of $20,000.

-Expressions of interest are open until Friday 23 May
+Expressions of interest open until 28 July 2014

 Peruse the Gallery 's Collection